inyongwoo327/capstones2025/automateAWSRepo/README.md

     - Terraform can deploy AWS resources, and terraform workspace can divide DEV and PROD.
     - CloudFormation may not be necessary?
 - Decide which aws resources to include
-- Default VPC and subnet will be used for ec2?
-- Clarify where to save buildspec (frontend and backend repos) files for CodeBuild
+- Clarify where to save workflow files.
-- How many buildspec files needed?
+- How many workflow files do we need?
 - No Dockerfiles

-(5) CodeCommit setup
+(5) GitHub Actions setup
-- Clarify the AWS CodeCommit repositories structures and names
+- Clarify the repositories structures and names
-- Setup AWS CodeCommit using IAM Git credentials (AWS access and secret keys)
+- Setup AWS credentials and role with GitHub actions access (AWS access and secret keys)

-(6) CodeBuild setup
 - Test case ran by buildspec
   - backend: Python
   - frontend: jest
   - linting (ESLint)
-- Buildspec yaml files for:
+- yaml files for:
-    - frontend
+    - frontend (node server.js)
-    - backend
+    - backend (npm run serve)
+    - terraform apply

-(7) CodePipeline setup (CodeDeploy)
+(7) deployment setup
 - backend
     - No need ElasticBeanstalk and EC2
     - Lambda and S3